 Exercising with diastasis recti – building the foundations

 Crunches, planks or heavy lifting are not bad or taboo exercises.
 No movements are.
 But it’s important to build the foundations of core and pelvic floor function first, so that you can do them safely.

 Diastasis recti is a gap between the muscles at the front of your abs.
 A small-ish gap may not be a problem at all, and you can have a strong functional core with a small gap.
-Watch the video on how to test and recognise diastasis recti symptoms here.
+Watch the video on how to check for diastasis recti symptoms.
 You may see bulging or doming, you may feel like you’re ‘falling out at the front’ when you perform some movements or exercises.